-The Montessori Method of instruction breaks with traditional approaches in numerous significant ways.
-For conceptual purposes, it is helpful to think of teachers as conductors or facilitators of an intricate orchestra of students and young minds, rather than drill sergeants of unruly young children.
+The Montessori Method of instruction breaks with traditional approaches in many ways.
+Think of teachers as conductors or facilitators of an intricate orchestra of students and young minds rather than drill sergeants of unruly young children.

-Teachers guide their students through a prepared environment, which is the classroom, among lessons and activities which both tease a child’s interest or curiosity and are skill/development appropriate for each particular child.
+Maria Montessori founded her method on one basic principle – “follow the child.”A Montessori classroom is carefully prepared to allow the child to work independently and allows the joy of self-discovery.
+Teachers guide their students through a prepared environment, which is the classroom, introducing lessons and activities that both tease a child’s interest or curiosity and are skill/development appropriate for each particular child.

 In approaching students in this manner, children are working on lessons and activities which interest them.
-As a result, they are learning exponentially quicker, earlier, and more efficiently than by traditional methods.
+As a result, they are learning exponentially more quickly, earlier and more efficiently than by traditional methods.

-The Montessori Method essentially divides up the curriculum into five more focused genres:
+The Montessori Method divides the curriculum into five focused genres:

-Stone Ridge Montessori classrooms are equipped with a series of lessons from each of the five genres and in varying degrees of complexity.
+At Stone Ridge Montessori, each classroom is equipped with a series of lessons from each of the five genres and in varying degrees of complexity.
 Students, with one-on-one attention from faculty, work through the various lessons at their individual pace.

 Children may elect to work on all five genres in one day or simply stick to one.
-Children are provided the choice and independence to make these types of decisions for themselves and, as such, develop a more independent, self-guided mode of thinking that showcases their individuality and creative thought processes.
+Children are provided the choice and independence to make these types of decision for themselves, therefore developing a more independent, self-guided mode of thinking that showcases their individuality and creative thought processes.